tmhglnd/gl-pix-shaders/README.md

 ![](./images/screenshot2.png)

 ## Contains

+- **pix.alpha.add** - *Add an alpha channel to a texture, using the alpha channel from another texture*

+- **pix.alpha.remove** - *Remove the alpha channel from a texture, replacing it with full opacity*

 - **pix.blend** - *Blend 2 textures with different modes such as average, difference, exclude, darken, screen, etc.*